Paula Patton Blames Robin Thicke For Son Julian’s Recent Behavior Issues

 Robin Thicke showed up at Paula’s mother’s house and began banging on the door, according to reports.
 Thicke refused to leave and demanded to see his son, who as of late, wants nothing to do with him.
 Robin finally left but not before Paula called police and reported the incident.

 Right now, Paula Patton has made it clear that her top priority is to find out what is bothering Julian so badly.
 She won’t be going forward with any permanent custody or visitation fights with Robin Thicke until the therapist gets to the bottom of whatever is going on.
-Robin and his lawyers have been adamant that he has not abused Paula or Julian and that the accusations waged against him are old and that she is just using the cheating and abuse claims from before their divorce in order to gain an edge in winning custody of their son.
+Robin and his lawyers have been adamant that he has not abused Paula or Julian, and that the accusations waged against him are old and that she is just using the cheating and abuse claims from before their divorce in order to gain an edge in winning custody of their son.

 [Featured Image by Neilson Barnard/Getty Images]